Better Buses for East Midlands

 What We Do

-Residents across the East Midlands have formed a coalition calling for Better Buses in the East Midlands which is part of a national Campaign for Better Buses supported by the National Pensioners Convention, local bus campaigners, trade unions and climate groups.
+Residents across the East Midlands have formed a coalition calling for Better Buses in the East Midlands with a petition to take buses back into public control.
+Our coalition is part of the EMCCA Climate Coalition as well as a national Campaign for Better Buses supported by the National Pensioners Convention, local bus campaigners, trade unions and climate groups.

 Local campaigners are calling for: